An Australian Government Initiative

 Access to the Collection

-Access to the collections of the Australian National Herbarium is restricted – it is not a 'public' display facility.
-Appointments can be made to visit the Herbarium for specific purposes by phoning 02 - 6246 5533.
+Access to the collections of the Australian National Herbarium is restricted – it is not a public facility, and access is usually only available to researchers from other institutions.
 Community groups, clubs and societies, or educational institutions can be given a guided tour of the facilities by arrangement.
+Please see Visitors page.

 Public Reference Herbarium

-A Public Reference Herbarium is available 5 days a week in the Library at the Australian National Botanic Gardens.
+A Public Reference Herbarium is available 5 days a week in the Botanical Resource Centre, near the Cafe at the Australian National Botanic Gardens.
 The specimens that you will see here are duplicates of those in the main collection.
 They are mounted on cardboard sheets, but smaller than the main collection and in plastic sleeves to protect them during handling.
 The range of species included in the Public Reference Herbarium is restricted to those of south eastern Australia.

 Find out more about the Public Reference Herbarium.